-11. Service fail-over/fail-back in a cluster takes long time causing I/O errors on the client side.
+8. Service fail-over/fail-back in a cluster takes long time causing I/O errors on the client side.

-When a large number of cluster services (e.g. pool, software RAID) are running, the time taken to failover or failback can exceed the default client setting of 60 seconds causing IO errors.
+When a large number of cluster services (pool, software RAID) are running, the time taken to failover or failback can exceed the default client setting of 60 seconds causing IO errors.
 This issue can be resolved by increasing the disk I/O timeout value and maximum request hold time on the client side.

-• Increasing I/O timeout on Windows client
+- Increasing I/O timeout on Windows client - 1.
+Click the Start button.

-- i.
-Click the Start button. - Depending on the Windows version, either type regedit.exe in the Search box (e.g. Windows 7) or click Run and then type regedit.exe (e.g. Windows XP).
-This will open the Registry Editor. - iii.
-Locate the HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\Disk registry key. - iv.
+- 2. Depending on the Windows version, either type regedit.exe in the Search box (e.g. Windows 7) or click Run and then type regedit.exe (Windows XP).
+This will open the Registry Editor. - 3.
+Locate the HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\Disk registry key. - 4.
 Locate the TimeOutValue entry.
-Right-click and select Modify. - v.
+Right-click and select Modify. - 5.
 Select Decimal and set the Value data field to a value greater than 60.
-Click OK. - vi.
-Reboot machine for changes to take effect.
+Click OK. - 6.
+Reboot the machine for changes to take effect.

-• Increasing I/O timeout on Linux client
+Increasing I/O timeout on Linux client